Guide

 Office 365 Email from PowerShell

-The Microsoft Graph API problem
+The Microsoft Graph PowerShell problem

 # Microsoft Graph API approach — 20+ lines to send one email